Know Your Options for Retirement

 What types of contracts does Rockwood offer?

 We continually strive to bring the very best choices to the market.
 Currently, Rockwood has a variety of residency agreements available.
-Call the marketing office to request a brochure for further details or to schedule a meeting to discuss the various options.
+There are both entry fee and monthly fee contract options.
+Please contact the Rockwood Hawthorne marketing department at (509)466-0411 for detailed information.

 How do I become a resident of Rockwood?

 You begin by contacting us, and setting up an appointment with one of our Marketing Consultants.
-You will be asked to complete a brief application.
+You will be asked to complete an application.
 Along with the application, a deposit is required.

 Do you own your home when you sign a contract at Rockwood?